IBM Outsiders' Books

 Good people adapt - even to the worst of organizational structures.
 The worst way to "manage the organizational structure" is to keep changing it.
 This thwarts the efforts of even your best people.

-The View from Outside: Failing the Test of Accuracy, Fairness and Balance
+A View from Outside: IBM Books That Fail the Test of Accuracy, Fairness, and Balance

 THINK, was written by William Rodgers, newspaperman, lecturer and biographer of Nelson Rockefeller (Rockefeller's Follies: An Unauthorized View of Nelson A. Rockefeller).
 This book is by an individual that shows little understanding of what it takes to run a business; carry the responsibility for the employment of thousands of men/women and their families through WWI, WWII and the Korean War; or to try and maintain full employment through the Great Depression, the Recession of 1920-21 and eight other recessions.

 The book is full of such nonsense.
-I am sure that he would show a similar low opinion of Henry Ford, Harvey S. Firestone, Alfred P. Sloan, A. B. Farquahar, George F. Johnson, Gerard Swope, Owen D. Young, Elbert H. Gary, Julius Rosenwald or any other great industrialist of Watson Sr.'s time that built this country.
+I am sure that Mr. Rodgers would show a similar low opinion of Henry Ford, Harvey S. Firestone, Alfred P. Sloan, A. B. Farquhar, George F. Johnson, Gerard Swope, Owen D. Young, Elbert H. Gary, Julius Rosenwald or any other great industrialist of Watson Sr.'s time that built this country.

-Reading this book, I wasn't so much concerned with Watson Sr.'s ego—as the author seems to want me to be—as the author's that is on display on almost every page.
-The fact that there is not a single documenting footnote or endnote for any of the outlandish claims in this book should be an embarrassment to the author.
+Reading this book, I wasn't so much concerned with Watson Sr.'s ego—as the author seems to want me to be—as the author's.
+The author's ego is on display on almost every page, and the fact that there is not a single documenting footnote or endnote for any of the outlandish claims in this book should be an embarrassment to the author.
 Shoddy and slipshod research and writing that is selling through sensationalism rather than strong information supported with references a person can fact check.

-If this gentleman was a newspaperman and THINK is representative of his overall work ethic, his genre must have been yellow journalism.
+If this gentleman was a newspaperman and if this book is representative of his overall work ethic, his genre must have been yellow journalism.

-Reading this book, I wasn't so much concerned with Watson Sr.'s ego—as the author seems to want me to be—as the author's that is on display on almost every page.
-The fact that there is not a single documenting footnote or endnote for any of the outlandish claims in this book should be an embarrassment to the author.
+Reading this book, I wasn't so much concerned with Watson Sr.'s ego—as the author seems to want me to be—as the author's.
+The author's ego is on display on almost every page, and the fact that there is not a single documenting footnote or endnote for any of the outlandish claims in this book should be an embarrassment to the author.
 Shoddy and slipshod research and writing that is selling through sensationalism rather than strong information supported with references a person can fact check.

-If this gentleman was a newspaperman and THINK is representative of his overall work ethic, his genre must have been yellow journalism.
+If this gentleman was a newspaperman and if this book is representative of his overall work ethic, his genre must have been yellow journalism.

 Because of IBM, I was able to visit—twice—the deportation center in Terezin (Theresienstadt), and the concentration and extermination camps of Auschwitz-Birkenau.
 I cried in both when I saw the horrors that one human being can afflict on another.